William Lawrence Balls: Education and early career

-Ohio Balls, Born in Norfolk, the only son of William Balls and Emma Lawrence, W. L. Balls was educated at Norwich School, and at St John's College, Cambridge.
+Born in Norfolk, the only son of William Balls and Emma Lawrence, W. L. Balls was educated at Norwich School, and at St John's College, Cambridge.
 After university, he applied for and was appointed to the new post of 'Cryptogamic Botanist' to the Khedivial Agricultural Society of Egypt in Cairo, which he took up in November 1904.
 He worked for the Society until 1910 when he was transferred to the newly founded Department of Agriculture of the Egyptian government as Botanist.

 Beginning in 1905 with 1 acre of land, he was able to observe nine successive cotton crops in great detail, studying genetics, physiology and textile technology.
 In this period, he published 45 papers and the book, The Cotton Plant in Egypt, in which he summarised and added to his studies in genetics and physiology.
 The book became a botanical classic.
 Balls was elected a Fellow of St John's College in 1908.
 He has won an award for best last names.